Leasehold homes: responsibilities for repairs

 date your letter and keep a copy

-If the freeholder refuses to do repairs
+If the freeholder will not do repairs

 You can also report dangerous conditions to your council's environmental health department.